Dr Ruth Horn

 Beginning of Life

-Building on her earlier end-of-life work, Ruth is currently using a similar methodological approach to conduct empirical research on the ethical problems faced by health professionals involved in a UK research project, which offers invasive prenatal genomic testing to women who have had an undiagnosed but serious anomaly identified in their pregnancy, i.e. at the beginning of life.
-The aim of the scientific study - the Prenatal Assessment of Genomes and Exomes (PAGE) study - is to develop better techniques to improve rates of prenatal diagnosis and Ruth’s work on this project has complemented this scientific research by informing debate at a national and international level about the practical ethical issues the wider use of such testing might generate.
+Building on her earlier end-of-life work, Ruth has been using a similar methodological approach to conduct empirical research on the ethical problems faced by health professionals involved in a UK research project, which offered prenatal genomic testing (whole genome and exome sequencing) to women who have had an undiagnosed but serious anomaly identified in their pregnancy, i.e. at the beginning of life.
+The aim of the scientific study - the Prenatal Assessment of Genomes and Exomes (PAGE) study - was to develop better techniques to improve rates of prenatal diagnosis and Ruth’s work on this project has complemented this scientific research by informing debate at a national and international level about the practical ethical issues the wider use of such testing might generate.
 More information here.